 Global Arts Corporation

 We believe teachers who are constantly inspired to learn make the best educators, however, there is a severe lack of access to high-quality professional development for all educators.
-We are requesting $100,000 in funding for our Professional Development (PD) Program, which will provide free workshops for all.
-This program will consist of a series of workshops, held every other Friday afternoon throughout the academic year, as well as one 5-day, Summer Seminario that will bring back our most effective presenters from the year’s workshop series.
+A grant from LA2050 will fund our Professional Development Series outright, providing free workshops for all.
+Our series consists of 17 biweekly workshops on Friday afternoons throughout the academic year, as well as a five-day Summer Seminario that brings back our most effective presenters from the year’s workshop series.

-Global Arts is an after-school program in LA that provides music classes for underserved youth and continual professional development for educators.
+Global Arts provides music classes for underserved youth in Los Angeles and professional development workshops for educators worldwide.
 By providing exceptional courses, we encourage students and educators to promote educational equity and evoke social change in their own communities.

 In which areas of Los Angeles will you be directly working?